-No. All Day in the Life videos will focus primarily on one person to provide the audio for the video.
+No. All Day in the Life videos will focus primarily on one person.
 This is to give the video a personal feel and to keep a consistent videography style across all Vocations Outreach videos.
 That being said, this style of video is very inclusive as the person going on film can describe the schedules of other community members to feature activities broader than their own in the video.
 No exceptions will be made to this rule.

 Can filming take place at multiple locations for a Day in the Life video?

-While a videography intern is with your community, they can film whatever activities you would like.
+While a videographer is with your community, they can film whatever activities you would like.
 This includes filming at various locations.
-However, the religious community is responsible for all transportation of the videography intern while they are there.
-In other words, as long as the community gets them there, the intern can film whatever you would like.
+However, the religious community is responsible for all transportation of the videographer while they are there.
+In other words, as long as the community gets them there, the videographer can film whatever you would like.